SalesConnection/Caction-Support/docs/Company_Profile_Settings.md

        <img src="img2/Company_Profile_Settings_Step_14.png" alt="Company Profile Settings Step 14">
     </p>

-15. The primary email was saved successfully when this prompt showed.
-This Primary email will be used by the system to send out any information to customers via email such as Remote Signatures or Generated PDFs.
+15. The email is saved successfully when you see a prompt such as the one in the screenshot below.
+In this example, this email will be used as the primary sender for any items sent out by email through the system such as Remote Signatures and PDF copies of Digital Forms.

     <p align="center">
        <img src="img2/Company_Profile_Settings_Step_15.png" alt="Company Profile Settings Step 15">